ferserc1/countdown-chrono/README.md

 # Simple countdown chrono

-Este es un ejemplo de cómo construir un cronómetro de cuenta atrás sencillo utilizando exclusivamente HTML, CSS y JavaScript, sin ninguna biblioteca.
-El cronómetro ofrece:
+This is an example of how to build a simple countdown timer using only HTML, CSS and JavaScript, without any libraries.
+The timer offers:

-- Configuración de valores por defecto, almacenados en el local storage
+- Default settings, stored in local storage.
-- Aviso de tiempo límite con dos intervalos de tiempo
+- Timeout warning with two time intervals
-- Localización
+- Localisation